Wall Street Analyst Downgrade Petroleo Brasileiro S.A. - Petrobras [PBR]. What else is Wall St. saying

 The following table sets forth the aggregate principal amount of Notes validly tendered and accepted for purchase in the Offers:.

-Over the last 12 months, PBR stock rose by 32.40%.
-The one-year Petroleo Brasileiro S.A. – Petrobras stock forecast points to a potential upside of 23.75.
-The average equity rating for PBR stock is currently 3.00, trading closer to a bullish pattern in the stock market.
+Petroleo Brasileiro S.A. – Petrobras stock has also gained 3.94% of its value over the past 7 days.
+However, PBR stock has declined by -17.17% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 17.39% and lost -24.84% year-on date.

-The market cap for the stock reached $56.17 billion, with 6.52 billion shares outstanding and 4.19 billion shares in the current float.
-Compared to the average trading volume of 40.04M shares, PBR stock reached a trading volume of 57215911 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PBR stock reached $56.12 billion, with 6.52 billion shares outstanding and 4.19 billion shares in the current float.
+Compared to the average trading volume of 40.65M shares, PBR reached a trading volume of 27209264 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Goldman have made an estimate for Petroleo Brasileiro S.A. – Petrobras shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 14, 2021.
 The new note on the price target was released on March 15, 2021, representing the official price target for Petroleo Brasileiro S.A. – Petrobras stock.
 On February 22, 2021, analysts decreased their price target for PBR shares from 17 to 9.